Corps of Army Air Defence

 The Corps of Army Air Defence (abbreviated as AAD), is an active corps of the Indian Army and a major combat support arm tasked with air defence of the country from foreign threats.
 The AAD is responsible for the protection of Indian air space from enemy aircraft and missiles, especially below 5,000 feet.

 The history of the AAD dates back to 1939 during the times of the British Raj in India.
 The corps actively took part in the Second World War fighting on behalf of the British Empire.
 Post independence, the corps has participated in all the wars involving India, starting from the 1947 Indo-Pakistani War to the 1999 Kargil conflict.

 The corps enjoyed autonomous status from 1994, after the bifurcation of the Corps of Air Defence Artillery from the Army's Regiment of Artillery.
 A separate training school, the Army Air Defence College (AADC), was established to train its personnel.

 History and origin

 Pre-independence

-Air defence artillery in India was first established by the British Government ruling India in 1939, at the start of World War II to counter the growing aerial threat from the Axis powers, especially from the Japanese in East Asia.
+Air Defence Artillery in India was first established by the British Government ruling India in 1939, at the start of World War II to counter the growing aerial threat from the Axis powers, especially from the Japanese in East Asia.
 A small number of Indian troops were initially trained to use 3-inch Ack-Ack guns and in the later stages of the conflict to operate Bofors 40 mm L/60 guns.
 The trained troops formed part of the anti-aircraft batteries of the Hong Kong and Singapore Royal Artillery (HKSRA) to counter the Japanese air threat in South-East Asia.
 They were also assigned to Indian artillery formations.
 In the early 1940s, several anti-aircraft units and training establishments were established throughout the country with Indian personnel being posted into these establishments from the infantry and artillery regiments.

-With the increasing importance of air defence due to the ongoing World War, new anti-aircraft units were raised in the regular army, serving alongside the existing anti-aircraft units which were used for static roles.
-Separate units were established to tackle the high and low altitude bombers, and anti-aircraft units and formations were systematized on the basis of required gun density, with larger numbers of troops and guns being allocated to the highly vulnerable and sensitive areas compared to less vulnerable areas.